BullCoin-Project/BullCoin/INSTALL.md

-Building Pigeon
+Building Bull
 ================

-See doc/build-*.md for instructions on building the various elements of the Pigeon Core reference implementation of Pigeon.
+See doc/build-*.md for instructions on building the various elements of the Bull Core reference implementation of Bull.